-- 1. Support transparency and accountability for local government. - Oppose legislation that reduces the authority and/ or ability of local government to determine how best and most effectively to operate local programs and provide services. - 3.
-Support workforce training, job creation, and research and development efforts. - 4.
-Support legislative efforts that curb and/or control the escalating cost of employer-provided benefits.

-- 5. Promote policies that provide a more sustainable and cost-effective delivery of workers compensation benefits for injured Valley Water employees. - 6.
-Oppose legislation that interferes with the employer/ employee relationship or places employees at risk while performing their duties. - 7.
+- 1. Support transparency and accountability for local government. - 2.
+Oppose legislation that reduces the authority and or ability of local government to determine how best and most effectively to operate local programs and provide services. - 3.
+Support workforce training, job creation, research and development efforts. - 4.
+Support legislative efforts that curb and or control the escalating cost of employer-provided benefits. - 5.
+Promote policies that provide a more sustainable and costeffective delivery of workers' compensation benefits for injured Valley Water employees. - 6.
+Oppose legislation that interferes with the employer/employee relationship or places employees at risk while performing their duties. - 7.
 Support efforts to develop and implement statewide integrated public safety communication systems. - 8.
-Support creation of a single department to oversee and coordinate emergency preparedness, response, recovery, and homeland security activities.
+Support creation of a single department to oversee and coordinate emergency preparedness, response, recovery and homeland security activities. - 9.
+Remove barriers to attracting, recruiting and retaining a diverse workforce that reflects the community that Valley Water serves. - 10.
+Support legislation, regulations, and policy initiatives that promote a well-trained and fairly compensated workforce.